|

 She nodded and, lifting her skirts, she clambered onto the chair,

-placing her knees either side of his thighs, but he stopped her.
+placing her knees either side of his thighs.

-"I want to see your breasts, hiril nín," he
+He stopped her.
+"I want to see your breasts, hiril nín,"

 "Then unlace me, my love," she replied.